I proposed to my wife Rei in December of 2014.

 I wonder if maybe you wouldn't marry me...?

-The actual translation that we used for the book was “Will you marry me?”
-Personally, however, that’s not the nuance I felt from this Japanese phrase.
+The translation the editors ended up using for the book was "Will you marry me?"
+Personally, however, that's not the nuance I felt from this Japanese phrase.

 "Will you marry me?" in Japanese